Pam writes about DIY projects—everything from home decorating to recycling/upcycling and more!

 The local Hawaiian Humane Society uses volunteers to sew together donated fabric remnants to make cage mats.
-These pet comforters line the bottoms of the cold metal cages allowing the kitties some softness and warmth.
+These pet comforters line the bottoms of the cold metal cages, allowing the kitties some softness and warmth.

 I use mostly fabric remnants when sewing these cage mat quilts.
 Sometimes I cut up old cotton clothing and piece together both the top and bottom of the cage mat to keep this project more cost effective.
-I try to make these pet mats as sturdy and comfortable for the rescue animals as I possibly can, keeping in mind the cost so I can continue making more as my time allows.
+I try to make these pet mats as sturdy and comfortable for the rescue animals as I possibly can, keeping the cost in mind so I can continue making more as my time allows.

 If you can sew a semi-straight line, you can certainly sew a cage mat.